akshaymatere-333/Product-Feedback-Management-System/readme.md

 enter the url in your browser "localhost/admin/Login" to access the application.

 use "demo@gmail.com" as id and Password "123456" for login.

+To send the mail you need to configure it file in
+	application/config/Email.php    and also in     application/controllers/Emailsender.php

+My mail id - akmf610@gmail.com